App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- In this case the triggering conditions/logic are scattered in multiple places
-- From extensibility perspective it is also not desirable since it can easily become less and less legible as you add more conditions
+The triggering conditions and logic are spread across different sections.
+This design is not ideal for extensibility since adding more conditions can make the code less readable.

 ✅ DO

-Use the `ShouldHandle` clause to define triggering logic
+Use the `ShouldHandle` clause to define the triggering logic:

 <!-- snippet: retry-pattern-4 -->
 ```cs